loadmill/loadmill-node/README.md

   - `duration: number` // in milliseconds
   - `concurrency: number`
   - `rps: number`
+  - `failureErrorRate: number` // percentage as a fraction between 0 and 1 (e.g. 0.05 = 5%)
 - `--test-plan` Launch a test plan (default).
 - `-p, --parallel` Set the concurrency of a running test suites in a test plan.
 Max concurrency is 10.
 - `--additional-description <description>` Add an additional description at the end of the current test-plan's description.